Our Staff

 She looks forward to working alongside parents, students, teachers, and staff every day so we can build a thriving school community of students prepared for today, tomorrow, and the future ahead!

-Head of School
+Head of Admissions

 Lesley enjoys gardening, cooking, hiking and socializing with family and friends.
 She is an avid animal lover and has an unusually strong need to complete tasks.
 If something is left undone at the end of the school day, she applies more Chapstick® and starts eating cheese.

-Head of Instruction
+Head of School, North Campus

 Alli has a passion for working with students of all ages.
 In her spare time, she enjoys being with her family, running, hiking, playing soccer and eating Mexican food.
-She used to sing lullabies to her children; however, as soon as they could talk, they suggested she talk instead.
-Apparently, her singing off-key was affecting their brain development.

 Administrative Assistant